-The first hull is due to undertake sea trials in the spring before launching later this year.
-It was ordered by a client described as “a knowledgeable and skilled racing owner”.
+The first hull in the performance line was ordered by a client described as “a knowledgeable and skilled racing owner”.

-Speaking at the yard's press conference at the Boot Dusseldorf boat show, Nautor's Swan chief executive Giovanni Pomati said: "The initial brief was – the fastest superyacht ever built."
+Speaking earlier this year at Boot Dusseldorf, Nautor's Swan chief executive Giovanni Pomati said that the "the initial brief was for the fastest superyacht ever built."

-He revealed that a number of modifications have been made to ensure the yacht is capable of breaking transatlantic records.
+He added that a number of modifications have been made to ensure the yacht is capable of breaking transatlantic records.

-He added: "The level of quality and technology is setting a new frontier.
+He said: "The level of quality and technology is setting a new frontier.
 The proportions and loads applied have challenged us into doing something that has never been done.”

-Naval architecture and exterior design has been undertaken by Juan Kouyoumdjian and includes the innovative addition of a single curved foil that provides sideways and vertical lift in varying conditions.
+Naval architecture and exterior design by Juan Kouyoumdjian includes the innovative addition of a single curved foil that provides sideways and vertical lift in varying conditions.
 It will also reduce the drag of the hull and loss of dynamic righting movement.

 Meanwhile the canting keel will provide the highest righting movement with minimum weight impact.
 Details about engine installation are still unclear.